TravelTimN/oregon-trail-python/README.md

 #### Talk to People

 - Aunt Rebecca Sims tells you:
     - "Hear there's mountain sheep around here.
-Enough water too, buy hardly a stick of wood.
+Enough water too, but hardly a stick of wood.
 Thank heaven for Fort Hall!
 But I'm real sorry to be saying goodbye to cousin Miles and all the folks heading for California."
 - A fellow traveler tells you:
     - "Fort Hall is a busy fort!
 The wide stretches of meadow grass here are just what our tired animals need.
 As for me, I'll fix up the wagon leaks.
 Amanda's real anxious to wash all the clothes and linens in one of those clear streams."
 - Miles Hendrick tells you: